ExMember/exmember.github.io/_drafts/live-at-the-bike-2015-april-30-ace-king.md

 I'm in a no-limit hold'em cash game with $5 blinds and an allowed buy-in of $300 to $1000 dollars.

-The game is broadcast on Live at the Bike, so if you have a subscription you can watch this hand play out in the archives.
+The game is broadcast on Live at the Bike so if you have a subscription you can watch this hand play out in the archives.
 It's from the April 30, 2015 show and starts one hour and fifty-one minutes in.